-DRS has successfully fulfilled its mission of enabling and empowering individuals with disabilities to work for almost 100 years.
+DRS has successfully fulfilled its mission of enabling and empowering individuals with disabilities to work for more than 100 years.
 In this time, DRS counselors have assisted many thousands of West Virginians as they prepare for, get, keep or advance in jobs in the competitive labor market.

 The program began in 1920 with passage of the Smith-Fess Act by the U.S. Congress.
 This law offered vocational rehabilitation services to industrially injured workers and other people with disabilities.